SCCSMARTCODE/LinguaSync/README.md

-# **NMT-Sync: Neural Machine Translation System**
+# **LinguaSync: Neural Machine Translation System**

 ## **Overview**
-**NMT-Sync** is a custom-built Neural Machine Translation (NMT) system, now focusing on English ↔ French translations.
+**LinguaSync** is a custom-built Neural Machine Translation (NMT) system, now focusing on English ↔ French translations.
 It implements a Transformer model from scratch, uses Hugging Face tools for tokenization and dataset management, and provides a user-friendly web interface powered by Flask.
 The system is fully containerized with Docker to ensure portability and scalability.

 ---